 Govt issues guidelines for reopening of gyms, yoga institutes

-Ahead of the reopening of yoga institutes and gymnasiums, the health ministry on Monday issued COVID-19-appropriate protocols to be followed at such facilities like allowing only asymptomatic people, maintaining social distancing, use of Aarogya Setu mobile application and wearing of visor while exercising as far as possible.
+Ahead of the reopening of yoga institutes and gymnasiums, the health ministry on Monday issued COVID-19-appropriate protocols to be followed at such facilities like allowing only asymptomatic people, maintaining social distancing, disinfecting equipment and wearing of visor while exercising as far as possible.
 All yoga institutes and gymnasiums in containment zones shall remain closed and only those outside such zones will be allowed to open, the 'Guidelines on Preventive Measures to Contain Spread of COVID-19 in Yoga Institutes & Gymnasiums' stated.

 Persons above 65 years of age, persons with comorbidities, pregnant women and children below the age of 10 years are advised not to use gyms in closed spaces, the guidelines said.
 For the first time since the coronavirus lockdown came into force on March 25, the government has allowed opening of yoga institutes and gymnasiums from August 5 as part of the 'Unlock 3' phase.

-"In yoga institutes, shoes/footwear are to be preferably taken off outside the premises where yoga exercises are done.
-If needed they should be kept in separate slots for each individual/family by the persons themselves," the guidelines said.
+"Individuals must maintain a minimum distance of 6 feet as far as feasible.
+Use of face covers/masks is mandatory at all times within the premises.
+However, during yoga exercise or exercising in gymnasiums, as far as possible only a visor may be used," the document said.
+"Use of mask (in particular N-95 masks) during exercise may cause difficulty in breathing," it added.

+It suggested staggering of visits of members with separate timing slots to allow for adequate physical distancing and disinfection of premises and equipment.
+"Respiratory etiquettes to be strictly followed.
+This involves strict practice of covering one's mouth and nose while coughing/sneezing with a tissue/ handkerchief/flexed elbow and disposing of used tissues properly," they said.

+"Installation and used of Aarogya Setu App shall be advised to all," the document said.
 Details of check-in and checkout times of members and visitors must be recorded along with their name, address and phone number, the document said.

 The practice of Yogic Kriya(s) may be avoided for the time being and even if it is to be practised essentially, it may be done in open spaces, the guidelines said.
 They also called for staggering class session times and allowing minimum of 15-30 minutes between classes to avoid overlap between members arriving and leaving.